crypto-org-chain/chain-docs/docs/getting-started/security-checklist.md

 ## Part 2 - Current Status of Node Setup

-Description: Perform a survey on your current status of node setup , and compare your result with the best practice belo
+Description: Perform a survey on your current status of node setup, and compare your result with the best practice suggested below

 | Controls Category                       | Description of Best Practice                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 | --------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |